petebachant/UNH-RVAT-2D-OpenFOAM/README.md

 unh-rvat-2d-rans
 ================
-OpenFOAM (2.2.2) case files for a 2D RANS simulation of the UNH-RVAT cross-flow turbine
+OpenFOAM (2.2.2) case files for a 2D RANS simulation of the UNH-RVAT cross-flow turbine in a towing tank.

 Note that this simulation has not been verified or validated.